A Weekend in Sofia

 On a Saturday night in winter, there were almost no cars on the streets.
 And no one to ask for directions.
 Luckily, we had booked a hotel online in advance and had a mobile phone to check for directions.
 It was extremely cold with minus 12 °C. There was snow around, the pedestrian walkways very slippery.
 But luckily, our hotel was in a very central location.

-Stivan Iskar Hotel in Sofia: Leaking toilet, but perfect location
+Stivan Iskar Hotel: Leaking toilet, but perfect location

 We had chosen the Stivan Iskar Hotel, which had gotten alright recommendations by Tripadvisor.
 When we wanted to make a booking for our weekend in Sofia a few days before our arrival, all the double rooms of popular hostels like Hostel Mostel had already been fully booked.
 There are not countless hostels and budget hotels in Sofia.
 That is why it probably makes sense to check the situation a few days before your arrival there.